ndd21/PHYS281/docs/demo-classes.md

 ### Adding methods

 Methods are defined just like standard functions, but within the class definition.
-The first argument that they take must be `self`, so that all other class attributes are available using it.
+The first argument that they take must be `self`, so that all other class attributes are available within it.

 ```python
 class Particle: